yahya-mohammed07/Kraken/README.md

 ## Introduction

-- `Kraken` is a modern mini-math library similar to [cmath][] but in a different approaches (good for both learners and actual work) that gives accurate results, compile time checks and simplicity
+- `Kraken` is a modern cross-platform mini-math library similar to [cmath][] but in a different approaches (good for both learners and actual work) that gives accurate results, compile time checks and simplicity

 ## Requirement